 All students who have filed a FAFSA will receive a Financial Aid Award Package.
 Eligible work-study students will have “CWS” indicated on their award letter with an amount.

 WHAT IS THE RATE OF PAY?

-The pay rate as of January 1, 2017 is $11.00 per hour.
-Students are awarded between $3,000 and $4,000 for the entire academic year based on their financial need.
+The pay rate as of January 1, 2019 is $15.00 per hour.
+Students are awarded initially $3,000 for the entire academic year based on their financial need.
 Students are paid bi-weekly and have the option of having their checks electronically deposited in their checking or savings accounts.

 Students can work a maximum of 19.5 hours per week while school is in session and 35 hours per week during spring break or summer when school is not in session.
 Departments prefer to hire students who have at least a two-hour block of time available.
 Supervisors approve students hours based on departmental need and your remaining Federal Work-Study funds.
 Students may only work the number of hours per week indicated on the Federal Work-Study Referral Form.

 Students are not permitted to begin working until the FWS supervisor submits a Federal Work-Study Referral Form, an Employment Eligibility Verification Form (I-9), and a W-4 Form to the Center for Student Services.
 The student may begin working once the Center for Student Services approves the Federal Work-Study Referral Form.
 The Center for Student Services will notify the supervisor of the approval.
 Students resigning from their jobs must notify the Center for Student Services and provide their supervisor with at least two weeks notice.
 Supervisors must submit a Federal Work-Study Change/Termination Form to the center for Student Services to officially finalize the resignation.

 Marymount Manhattan College must use at least 7% of its Federal Work-Study (FWS) allocation to employ students in community service jobs.
 Employing Federal Work-Study students in these positions serve the needs of the community and gives the students an enriching and rewarding experience.